sailfish-team/sailfish/doc/about.rst

 * Join the project mailing list at http://groups.google.com/group/sailfish-cfd and help other users.

-* Send us patches implementing new functonality, fixing bugs or adding new test cases.
+* Send us patches implementing new functionality, fixing bugs or adding new test cases.
   Patches should be sent to the project mailing list.

 * Don't know what to start with?
 Not a problem!
 Have a look at the tasks in our